calculuswhiz/turmite-sandbox/README.md

 Uses opengl to simulate turmites.

-Screenshot (Golden Spiral from experiment2.ini):
+Screenshot (2-state Golden Spiral from experiment.ini):
 ![Golden spiral](https://raw.githubusercontent.com/calculuswhiz/turmite-sandbox/master/spiral.png)

-Screenshot (Rule110.ini with companion Rule110_GridConfig.ini):
+Screenshot (40-state Rule 110 simulation.
+Rule110.ini with companion Rule110_GridConfig.ini):
 ![Rule 110](https://raw.githubusercontent.com/calculuswhiz/turmite-sandbox/master/Rule110.png)
 The reason the aspect ratio is 2:1 is because two pixels were used to encode data horizontally:
 - 00 = 0
 - 11 = 1
 - 01 = START
 - 10 = END

+Also the grid config was added to prevent having to hard code it.

 To use:
 - `make`